What has been funded by stadt_potenziale?

 The project Letter to (y)our future city - Workshop I Installation I Performance - wants to find ways from a "closed" city to an "open" city.
-This is to be tested by means of a workshop in cooperation with various Innsbruck institutions and by means of a subsequent installation in public space (Innsbruck marketplace) or a performance based on it.
+This is to be tested by means of a workshop in cooperation with various Innsbruck institutions and by means of a subsequent installation in public space (Innsbruck's marketplace) or a performance based on it.
 In the workshop the participants will write two letters to their future city.
 The first letter is about the personal utopia of this future city and the second "open" letter is about the utopias of the other participants and is addressed to a specific address in Innsbruck.

-Together we might find ways from a closed city of order, surveillance and marginalization to an open city of lively disorder, of responsible co-existence and juxtaposition - from rigidity and default to openness and appropriation.
+Together we might find ways from a closed city of order, surveillance and marginalization to an open city of lively disorder, of responsible co-existence and coexistence - from rigidity and default to openness and appropriation.
 We want a city where people of all languages, skin colors, ages, arts, activities, chromosomal arrangements, and sexual orientations, as well as animals and plants, can unfold, meet, disturb, and calm each other.
-The letters will then be presented to the public in an installation at the market place in Innsbruck and form the foundation and content for a transdisciplinary performance taking place just there: A wish list to the city of Innsbruck!
+The letters will then be presented to the public in an installation at the market place in Innsbruck and form the foundation and the content for a transdisciplinary performance taking place just there: A wish list to the city of Innsbruck!